What is a Doula?

 feel free to message us for ADDITIONAL information

 Kama Tai Mitchell is a healer, mama, yogi, doula and dancer.
 She has spent most of her life claiming and sharing body awareness.
 A practitioner and teacher of Para Yoga, Kama has also had numerous trainings with many master dance teachers of the African Diaspora.
-Currently working toward birth doula certification with DONA International, she encourages women to own their bodies and their birth experience.
+She encourages women to own their bodies and their birth experience.
 Kama is a strong activist in birth justice, racial equality and mental health awareness.
 She co-founded and is co-executive director of the nonprofit Rootead, which supports women of color, especially mothers.
 She is certified in belly binding through the Zulu Birth Project and has training in reflexology and massage.
 Kama loves nature (especially the ocean), babies and all forms of art.

-Rosibel is an experienced Massage Therapist and Esthetician of seven years with extensive education.
-She discovered her passion for supporting laboring mothers and partners as a Doula in 2016 when she participated in her first Doula training from a local, experienced birth worker.
-Shortly after that, she attended a Dancing for Birth Workshop.
-She is working on the Birth Doula certification with DONA, International.
-Rosibel has successfully attended multiple births including a home birth.
-Her goal is to empower mothers and partners through education on all aspects of pregnancy, labor and birth, so that they can make informed decisions and create a birth plan that fits their needs.
-During labor, Rosibel always uses her healing touch along with her calming presence to make the birthing person feel comfortable, relaxed and safe.
+Rosibel is a Massage Therapist and Esthetician with seven years of experience and extensive education.
+She has attended Dancing for Birth Workshop.
+She holds a certificate of Advanced Holistic Doula with Matrona, and has completed the Mamasutra Doula Arts training.
+Rosibel has attended multiple births including a home birth.
+Her goal is to empower mothers and partners through education, so they can make informed decisions and create a birth plan that fits their needs.
+During labor, Rosibel uses her healing touch along with her calming presence to make the birthing person feel comfortable, relaxed and safe.
 Rosibel is certified in Pediatric First Aid and CPR, and speaks Spanish fluently.
 She loves to dance, and believes in the power of dance in assisting in the process of labor and delivery.
 She has training in breastfeeding, aromatherapy and belly binding.

 As a wife and proud mommy of five, Adiah is excited to embark on the journey of birth work.
-Having four natural (hospital) births of her own has fueled her desire to support other moms in their experience of bringing their miracles into the world.
+Having four natural hospital births of her own has fueled her desire to support other moms in their experience of bringing their miracles into the world.
 Adiah is grounded in her faith and is a natural born giver who is always willing to encourage and meet the needs of others.
 Adiah has been described by many as mothering, fun, loving, wise, caring, detailed, nurturing, and maternal.
-Adiah is working on her Birth Doula certification with DONA, International and welcomes the opportunity to partner with other Rootead Doulas in supporting expectant mothers during the birthing process.
+Adiah welcomes the opportunity to support expectant mothers during the birthing process.

 Ashley Espinosa is a DONA certified Birth Doula and has been supporting families during the postpartum period since 2006.
 Ashley is a founding member of three non-profits that are still in operation and has been employed by both large and small non-profit operations.
 Her experience includes nonprofit administration and management, broad spectrum training in home birth midwifery, newborn care and family health and wellness.
 She graduated with a Bachelor Degree in Biology and Chemistry from Western Michigan University in 2008 and then graduated from The House of Matrona, a home-birth midwifery program in 2012.
 Ashley is also a Registered Nurse currently employed at Borgess Hospital.
 Ashley is continually learning about caring for mothers and families in the postpartum period and is committed to sharing what she learns, especially to traditionally underserved populations.
 Ashley is currently in nursing school in pursuit of becoming a Certified Nurse Midwife.
 Ashley is currently a Postpartum Doula and Family Education Director for Rootead.

 Amalia has been immersed in natural birth philosophy since conception, surrounded by faith in our bodies, and grounded in the roots of sacred birthing culture.
-Granddaughter of a midwife, and a nurse, Daughter of an O.B.
-Nurse and Childbirth Educator, Amalia gives deep gratitude to her birthworking family and all of the birthworkers who come before us, sharing their knowledge and experiences.
-She is calming, committed, and grounded.
+She is calming, committed, and a grounded Birth and Postpartum Doula.
 Amalia speaks Spanish fluently, loves gardening, nature and mothering her two children.
 Amalia offers postpartum herbal sitz baths, as well as homegrown and hand harvested herbal remedies.
-She has been trained in the Zulu style belly binding.
-Amalia is working on her Birth Doula and Postpartum Doula Certifications with DONA, International and is currently acting as the Doula Collective Coordinator for Rootead.
+She has experience postpartum with twins, plant based nutrition, and Zulu style belly binding.
+She has completed the Mamasutra Doula Arts training.
+Amalia gives deep gratitude to her family and our ancestors.
+Amalia is currently the Doula Collective Coordinator for Rootead.

 Sarah E MacLean

 Sarah has always been in love with babies, birthing, pregnancy and the emotional and mental journey that Mothers and their families experience.
-Sarah is so grateful for Rootead and the opportunities they offer.
-Sarah has completed the Rootead Cultural Competency Training for Doulas.
-Since this training, Sarah has been following her path toward becoming a Doula.
-She has assisted in one birth as a Doula which, in her heart and soul, has confirmed her natural calling.
 Sarah is a nurturing caregiver, nanny, partner and mother to a large furry family.
 Her life is naturally motivated by her love of nature and her passion for the healing touch.
 She has a big heart with so much love and compassion for others.
 Sarah is very involved in the Performing Arts and a passionate advocate for the LGBTQ community.
-Sarah looks forward to continuing her Doula training and attending as many births as she can.
+Sarah is a Birth Doula.